May 27 2009

 “I could improve your ultimate financial welfare by giving you a ticket with only twenty slots in it so that you had twenty punches – representing all the investments that you got to make in a lifetime.
 And once you’d punched through the card, you couldn’t make any more investments at all.
 Under those rules, you’d really think carefully about what you did, and you’d be forced to load up on what you’d really thought about.
 So you’d do so much better.”

-4. Joseph Oppenheim said:
+Joseph Oppenheim

 Though I require good dividend stocks for my portfolio, I never touched financial stocks because I just didn’t trust their numbers, plus I stay away from any company with lots of debt.
 Sure, banks, etc deal with debt, but is just is not a product which I think is worthy for investment.
 Take a company like Kimberly Clark (KMB).
 As long as people pee, poop and sneeze, they will do fine, with leading brands in all those categories.
 There simply is no reason at all to look at financial companies, with many other stocks available, too, which deal in products, with top notch brands, like PEP, KO, KFT, PG, MMM which I own.
 I also have SYY and ADP, service companies but tops in their fields, with little debt and sterling balance sheets.
 Also, I have BMY, about as risky as I want, but with tons of cash and a high dividend.